Last Updated on

 A stroll along the waterfront would be a perfect end to your day, as it’s across from the local bus depot for public transportation back to Medellin or makes for an easy meeting spot for Uber and InDriver rides.

-Heading to Guatape, Colombia, from Medellin?
-Pin this article on fun things to do for later!
+Heading from Medellin to Colombia?
+Pin this article on fun things to do on a Guatape day trip for later!